bhopkinsnc/ccoe-training-ansible/labs/5.hello_yum_vars_list/README.md

 ```

 Run to install packages from list file passwd at the command line.
 The var_package_names_list in the file is the same name as the with_items.

+> NOTE: the @ before the name tells ansible that the extra var is a file.
+So make sure the "@" is the first character when using a variable file on command line. (@_FILE_NAME.yaml)

 ```bash
 [root@ansibleserver playbooks]# ansible-playbook -i cent01, _lab_hello_yum_vars_list.yml -e @_lab_yum_packages_names_list.yml